JoshFerkins/EIT-ac-nz-ITPM5240-202051MB-c-b-torture-Website/README.md

 <p>Josh is in charge of monitoring and keeping all website aspects and attendence up to date.</p>
 <br>
 <hr>

+<h4>Attendance is based off of days that class is active</h4>
+<p>Attendance during the period with no class is encouraged, but can not be enforced and will not be marked</p>

 <table>
 	<tr>
 		<th>Attend</th>